Our MEMBER SOCIETIES are:

 The Cape Horticultural Society (CHS): “The Cape Horticultural Society, founded in 1903, was established to encourage, improve and extend the cultivation and decorative arrangement of flowers, shrubs, vegetables and other plants by arranging lectures, exhibitions and other activities.
 It continues to this day, encouraging and improving the knowledge of members in all things horticultural in providing a forum for professional, experienced and amateur gardeners to meet like-minded people who want to share knowledge and learn about gardening and ecology and to promote botanical diversity.”
 Visit their website www.capehorticulturalsociety.co.za for further information of contact the Secretary at firstname.lastname@example.org.
 Follow the CHS on Face Book.
 They meet on the FIRST MONDAY of the month.

 The SA Institute of Electrical Engineers (SAIEE): “The South African Institute of Electrical Engineers, formed in 1909, has grown to the extent that there are approximately 6000 members on its membership roll.
 Members are professionally engaged in the full range of engineering activities, including academic research, manufacturing, electronics, telecommunications, measurement and control, mining, and power infra-structural services.
 They make meaningful contributions of the quality of life to the community and to the steady advancement of technology.
 Their efforts are acknowledged in many countries of the world.
 The Institute contributes to the common interests and welfare of the whole engineering fraternity through close co-operation with the Engineering Council of South Africa (ECSA).
 Visit their website www.saiee.org.za for further information.
-Although the SAIEE no longer meets on a regular basis at the Cape Town Athenaeum, they do hold the AGM of their local branch here.
+The SAIEE holds the AGM of its local branch here.

 The Cape Natural History Club: The Club, founded in 1922, hosts a monthly lecture on any topic of general interest.
 To find out about upcoming events visit their website http://www.capenaturalhistoryclub.co.za/.
 They meet on the LAST FRIDAY of every month.